Using 2M and LE Coded PHY#

-Bluetooth 5.0 introduces three new PHYs beside of the default 1M symbol rate:
+Bluetooth 5.0 introduces three new PHYs in addition to the default 1M symbol rate:

-Note: 2M and LE Coded PHY is only supported on specific devices.
+Note: 2M and LE Coded PHY are only supported on specific devices.

-Changing to 2M or LE Coded PHY can be requested from either slave or master device using the command gecko_cmd_le_connection_set_preferred_phy(uint8 connection, uint8 preferred_phy, uint8 accepted_phy), where the
+Changing to 2M or LE Coded PHY can be requested from either slave or master device using the command sl_bt_connection_set_preferred_phy(uint8_t connection, uint8_t preferred_phy, uint8_t accepted_phy), where the

 preferred_phy value maps as follows: